rienafairefr/pynYNAB/scripts/README.rst

     usage: csvimport.py [-h] [--email Email] [--password Password] [--level LoggingLevel] [--budgetname BudgetName]
-                        CSVpath schemaName AccountName
+                        CSVpath schemaName [AccountName]

     Manually import a CSV into a nYNAB budget

     positional arguments:
       CSVpath               The CSV file to import
-      schemaName            The CSV schema to use (see csv_schemas directory) AccountName           The nYNAB account name to use
+      schemaName            The CSV schema to use (see csv_schemas directory) AccountName           The nYNAB account name to use (default: None)

     optional arguments:
       -h, --help            show this help message and exit